PavelSozonov/macos-socks-proxy-tunnel-autostart/README.md

 This setup ensures your SSH tunnel with SOCKS proxy is consistently running, providing a stable and persistent proxy connection.

 ## Using SOCKS proxy with a web browser
-This solution can be used with Chrome browser SwitchyOmega plugin (or anyone else).
+This solution can be used (and tested) with Chrome browser SwitchyOmega plugin (there are alternatives also).

-Configuration for SwitcyOmega plugin
+### Configuration for SwitcyOmega plugin
 1. Go to the plugin settings, create new profile and add proxy server
 ```
 Scheme: default